 b) Select your horizontal coordinate system of “WGS 1984 Web Mercator Auxiliary Sphere” (WKID 102100).
 (Unless you are using basemaps or imagery that are in a different datum.)

 c) Select the vertical datum of “NAVD 1988” (WKID 5703).

-2. Run the Esri GNSS Metadata tool/script on the feature class to automatically add all available GNSS metadata fields.
+2. Run the “Add GPS Metadata Fields” tool (embedded on ArcGIS Pro) on the feature class to automatically add all available GNSS metadata fields.

 4. Create a web map.

 a) Add the new feature service to the web map.

 b) Configure the pop-up to pull the Z-value from the feature geometry and display it in the pop-up:

 i.
 Find the layer in the Contents pane on the left-hand side.